Family Code Section 271: Attorney’s Fees, Sanctions

 There are two main requirements that must be met in order to recover attorney’s fees under Section 271.
 First, a court must determine that sanctions are necessary to punish one spouse for his/her misconduct.
 Second, a court must find that imposing sanctions would not place an unreasonable financial burden on that spouse.
 If sanctions are appropriate, the award must not exceed the total of attorney’s fees and court costs incurred by the petitioning spouse.

 California encourages divorcing spouses to resolve divorce conflicts in a timely manner.
 If a spouse purposefully frustrates this policy they can be ordered to pay for any resulting costs.
 If you believe that your spouse has gone out of his/her way to increase your divorce-related costs you may be able to recover an award under Section 271.
-Contact Berenji & Associates today to learn more.
+Contact Berenji & Associates Divorce Lawyers today to learn more.